-The handling of human remains is a delicate procedure that must be done with safe, hygienic, and respectful practices.
+The handling of those who have passed is a delicate procedure that must be done with safe, hygienic, and respectful practices.
 In addition, mortuary workers must follow strict state and local guidelines in their work.

 Some of the factors that are involved with this mortuary work include:

-- The careful handling of large, heavy objects, such as caskets and the bodies themselves
+- Careful handling of large, heavy objects—such as caskets or the deceased.

-- Preparation of the body if viewing is part of the funeral
+- Preparation—if viewing is part of the funeral.

 Mortuary Storage Solutions